automl/amltk/docs/guides/pipelines.md

             config={
                 "categorical": make_column_selector(dtype_include=object),  # (1)!
                 "numerical": make_column_selector(dtype_include=np.number),  # (2)!
+                "remainder": "passthrough",  # (3)!
             }
     )
     ```

     1. The [`make_column_selector`][sklearn.compose.make_column_selector] is how we select
        columns from our data which are of `#!python dtype=object`.
 Notice
-       that we match `#!python "categorical"` to the first step in the
+       that we match `#!python "categorical"` to the group name in the
        path for handling categorical features.
 This is an artifact of
        how we build the [sklearn.pipeline.Pipeline][].
     2. Much the same as the line above except we select all numerical
        columns and send them to the `#!python "numerical"` path in the
        split.
     3. This is how you implement a `#!python "passthrough"` in an sklearn
-       Pipeline, such that no transformation is applied.
+       Pipeline, such that no transformation is applied to the "#!python remainder".

-    Notice above that we gave the first steps of each path, namely
+    Notice above that we grouped each path, giving them a unique name to match to,
-    `#!python "categorical"` and `#!python "numerical"` to `#!python split(config={"numerical": ..., "categorical": ...})`.
+    namely `#!python "categorical"` and `#!python "numerical"` which matches to
+    `#!python split(config={"numerical": ..., "categorical": ...})`.
     This is how a [sklearn.compose.ColumnTransformer][] is built and nothing special that we do.

 === "All in One"